How to Stop Chargebacks: 5 Effective Strategies

 Every time a cardholder files a chargeback, a merchant has to pay a chargeback fee between $15 and $100 per chargeback.
 Even if the merchant wins the chargeback, you still pay these fees and other administrative costs.

 When the monthly chargeback rates rise above the predetermined chargeback thresholds by card networks, merchants are forced into inconvenient and costly chargeback monitoring programs.
-And if the chargeback rates don’t drop below the acceptable threshold, the acquiring bank may close the merchant’s bank account.
+If the chargeback rates don’t drop below the acceptable threshold, the acquiring bank may close the merchant’s bank account.

 5 ways to stop chargebacks